hieuvp/learning-automation-tools/getting-started-with-ansible/ad-hoc-configuration-with-idempotent-modules/README.md

 Danh từ
 Số lượng toán học (thuộc ma trận) không thay đổi giá trị sau khi tự nó nhân lên

-- ad hoc `/ˌæd ˈhɒk/` adjective
-  ​arranged or happening when necessary and not planned in advance Không dự tính trước

 ## [Ansible Glossary](https://docs.ansible.com/ansible/latest/reference_appendices/glossary.html)

 ### Ad Hoc

-> Refers to running Ansible to perform some quick command,
+> Refers to running Ansible to perform some quick command, using `/usr/bin/ansible`,
-> using `/usr/bin/ansible`,
-> rather than the orchestration language,
-> which is `/usr/bin/ansible-playbook`.
+> rather than the orchestration language, which is `/usr/bin/ansible-playbook`.
 > An example of an ad hoc command might be rebooting 50 machines in your infrastructure.
 > Anything you can do ad hoc can be accomplished by writing a playbook
 > and playbooks can also glue lots of other operations together.